pawanmsr/n-methods/doc/entropy.md

 > The most efficient heat engine is the Carnot Cycle.
 > When one feels energetic, they can pedal a bi-cycle.
 > To feel the heat and the wind, one can ride a motor-cycle.
-> But when one feels tired, they must go into REM cycle.
+> But when one feels tired, they must sleep into REM cycle.
 > <cite>Pawan</cite> (original, inspired by Sadi Carnot)
 >